johsteffens/beth/README.md

 However, a major part is accomplished by actually questioning well trodden paths.
 I've been trying to come up with new ideas or at least viable variations of prior solutions.

-For that matter, getting a grasp on *beth* is probably a bit of a challenge for a seasoned developer.
-I hope that who tries it feels rewarded.
+For that matter, getting a grasp on *beth* is probably a bit of a challenge even for a seasoned developer.
+I hope that who tries it, feels rewarded.
 For me it is like painting a new picture, which has not been painted before.
 Watching it unfold and taking shape is beautiful.